Mercedes-Benz's next-generation GLC-Class has been spotted again, this time with barely any camouflage gear.

 The current GLC-Class arrived for 2016 and was given a mid-cycle update for 2020.
-In Mercedes tradition, we should see the redesigned model arrive in 2022 as a 2023 model.
+In Mercedes tradition, we should see the redesigned model arrive later this year as a 2023 model.

-The GLC-Class looks to be growing slightly for its next generation, likely to give the recently launched GLB-Class a bit of breathing space while also adding interior space.
+The GLC-Class looks to have grown slightly for its next generation, likely to give the recently launched GLB-Class a bit of breathing space while also adding interior space.
 Nevertheless, the new GLC-Class will still sit in the small crossover segment, where it’s destined to do battle with the likes of the Acura RDX, Audi Q5, BMW X3, Volvo XC60, and new Genesis GV70.

 The proportions have also changed slightly.
-The hood appears to have been stretched and the roofline lowered.
+The hood has been stretched and the roofline lowered.
 The rear haunches also appear to be more pronounced.
-The resulting look should be sleeker and sportier compared to the current model.
+The resulting look is sleeker and sportier compared to the current model.

-Beneath the skin will be a platform shared with the redesigned 2022 C-Class, albeit a version designed specifically for high-riding models.
-In other words, it will be an updated version of Mercedes' MHA (Modular High Architecture) platform that underpins the current GLC-Class.
+Beneath the skin is a platform shared with the redesigned 2022 C-Class, albeit a version designed specifically for high-riding models.
+In other words, it is an updated version of Mercedes' MHA (Modular High Architecture) platform that underpins the outgoing GLC-Class.

-The updated platform will bring significant weight savings primarily through increased use of aluminum over steel.
-This has been made possible due to advanced joining technologies including aluminum to steel welding.
-All-wheel steering will also be a feature, helping to improve manoeuvrability in tight parking situations.
+The updated platform brings significant weight savings primarily through increased use of aluminum over steel.
+This was made possible due to advanced joining technologies including aluminum to steel welding.
+All-wheel steering also features, helping to improve manoeuvrability in tight parking situations.

 2023 Mercedes-Benz GLC-Class spy shots - Photo credit: S. Baldauf/SB-Medien

-Engineers are also likely to be developing a new GLC-Class Coupe.
+Also available should be a repeat of the GLC-Class Coupe body style.
 It should arrive about six months to a year after the regular GLC-Class.